quackduck/uniclip/README.md

 ```
 ### Windows

-Just grab a precompiled binary from [dist](dist)
+Just grab a precompiled binary from [releases](https://github.com/quackduck/uniclip/releases)

 ## Uninstalling
 Uninstalling Uniclip is very easy.
 If you used a package manager, use its uninstall feature.
 If not, just delete the Uniclip binary:

 On macOS or GNU/Linux, delete `/usr/local/bin/uniclip`
-On Windows, delete it from wherever you installed it
+On Windows, delete it from where you installed it
 On Termux, delete it from `$PREFIX/usr/bin/uniclip`

 ## Any other business